Artboard-25

 Pronouns:

 Finley Johnson is a junior at Tuscaloosa County High School.
-He has been performing in shows since the age of 6, and is actively involved with all of Tuscaloosa’s theatre companies.
+He has been performing in shows since the age of 6, and he is actively involved with all of Tuscaloosa’s theatre companies.
 Past Theatre Tuscaloosa credits include Anything Goes, The Addams Family, and Anastasia.
-This summer, he is also performing as “Percy Jackson” in The Actor’s Charitable Theatre’s The Lightning Thief.
+This summer, he appeared as “Percy Jackson” in The Actor’s Charitable Theatre’s The Lightning Thief.
 Finley thanks his family and friends who continue to encourage and support his love of theatre.

 *